wfp/editorial-guide/reference-1-wordindex.md

 * stockpiling
 * stopgap
 * storeroom
-* strategic goal (Strategic Goal when referring to a specific strategic goal of the Strategic Plan (2017-2021), e.g., "Strategic Goal 1: Support to achieve zero hunger (SDG 2)")
+* strategic goal (Strategic Goal when referring to a specific strategic goal of the Strategic Plan (2017-2021), e.g., "Strategic Goal 1: Support countries to achieve zero hunger (SDG 2)")
 * strategic objective (Strategic Objective when referring to a specific strategic objective of the Strategic Plan (2017-2021), e.g., "Strategic Objective 1: End hunger by protecting access to food")
 * strategic outcomes (lower case, even when referring to a specific strategic outcome in a country strategic plan)
 * strategic plan (Strategic Plan when used in the title of a specific WFP strategic plan, e.g.,"Strategic Plan (2017-2021)"
 * strategic result (Strategic Result when referring to a specific strategic result of the Strategic Plan (2017-2021), e.g., "Strategic Result 1: Everyone has access to food (SDG Target 2.1")
 * strategic review
+* subcomponent (compound forms closed except when followed by “b” and the following:
+  * sub-account
+  * sub-amendment
+  * sub-aquatic
+  * sub-area
+  * sub-assembly
+  * sub-centre
+  * sub-discipline
+  * sub-element
+  * sub-issue
+  * sub-item
+  * sub-lessee; sub-lessor
+  * sub-office
+  * sub-prefect
+  * sub-prefecture
+  * sub-prime
+  * sub-Saharan
+  * sub-theme
-* subcomponent
+  * sub-working group
 * sub-district
 * sugarcane
 * sun-dried